Fraunhofer-Institut für Holzforschung, Wilhelm-Klauditz-Institut (WKI) — Germany

 The Patented Heating Technology

-The zero-VOC result is also a consequence of the specific heating technology used in the SunWave Ceramica.
+The low-VOC result is also a consequence of the specific heating technology used in the SunWave Ceramica.
 The heating element is built around a German-patented magnetocaloric paste — the heart of the technology — comprising carbon nanotubes and graphene applied directly to the ceramic substrate (also protected by European patent EP 3 943 558 B1, granted March 2024).
-This formulation does not require organic adhesives or polymer-based conductive elements, which is why the full ceramic assembly achieves the zero-emission result.
+This formulation does not require organic adhesives or polymer-based conductive elements, which is why the full ceramic assembly achieves this result.

-Read the full Fraunhofer WKI study details alongside all four independent test reports.
+Read the full Fraunhofer WKI study details alongside our three independent lab test reports.

 View Full Research